xanderstevenson/mistral-4-cisco/README.md

 </div>

+## **⚠️ Data Privacy Disclaimer ⚠️**

+Although Mistral complies with the EU's more stringent data sovereignty guidelines, any non-personally identifiable information you share with them may be retained.
+I believe that for their agents, data is stored for 30 days, while for the AI API, the information you send is retained until you delete your account.

 ## **🔍 Objective**

 This project automates the **collection**, **analysis**, and **collaborative troubleshooting** of data from Cisco network devices using SSH/Paramiko and **Mistral AI**, combining real-time intelligence with persistent memory.
 It utlizes both the Mistral AI API and Mistral AI Agents.
 Everything you need to run this is free: a free Mistral Account, free API plan, and free models.